-The voluntary withdrawal date is November 19 (by which time you will have received your marks for the first three assignments, the first three quizzes, the midterm test and several ibclicker sessions).
+The voluntary withdrawal date is November 18 (by which time you will have received your marks for the first quizzes, the midterm test, up to 3 assignments, and several i▶clicker sessions).

 ROASS Schedule A

 Schedule A of the Responsibilities of Academic Staff with regards to Students (ROASS) policies of the University of Manitoba lists resources and policies for students.
 It is important that you familiarize yourself with these resources and policies.
 Schedule A will be posted on your instructor's UMLearn page.